What's new in 23.4

 Usability and UI enhancements

-This release introduces an updated user interface and many usability enhancements.
+This release introduces user interface updates and many usability enhancements.

 Chain and plugin enhancements